-Only the Text capture type offers full regular expression capabilities.
+Only the Text and Text area capture types offer full regular expression capabilities.
 The other capture types offer other, simple restrictions to control the data input.

 The table below illustrates the more common characters that can be used in the Regex field and gives you some examples of the matching performed.